saikirangurijal/cloudcentersuite/Content/Backup/Azure Backup Service/README.md

    For your reference : https://docs.microsoft.com/en-us/azure/backup/backup-overview

 ## Before you start
- Make sure that Azure Virtual Machines exists in same region where the Recovery Service Vault exists beacause the Vault will allow to take the backup of Virtual Machines if it exists in same region only.
+ For Single-Tier, make sure that Azure Virtual Machines exists in same region where the Recovery Service Vault exists beacause the Vault will allow to take the backup of Virtual Machines if it exists in same region only.

 ## How it works
    1. Import the service and application profile using Import service script.
 Refer